Fall asleep relaxed – tips for relaxing before bed

 Autogenic training

-Progressive muscle relaxation relies on gradually relieving your body of stress-related tension and thus optimally preparing it for a peaceful sleep by specifically tensing and relaxing muscle groups.
+Progressive muscle relaxation aims to relieve your body of stress-related tension bit by bit and thus optimally prepare it for a peaceful sleep by specifically tensing and relaxing muscle groups.

 #4 breathing exercises

 Breathe in, breathe out – fall asleep!
-Breathing techniques help to relax before sleep and have proven to be simple sleep aids.
-Which method ultimately leads to fatigue, everyone has to try it out for themselves.
-While some techniques of breathing, counting, and holding your breath work fine for some, they stress others and make it difficult to fall asleep.
-That's why we show you two different methods.
+Breathing techniques help you relax before sleep and have proven to be a simple aid to falling asleep.
+Everyone has to try out for themselves which method ultimately leads to fatigue.
+While some breathing, counting and breath-holding techniques work smoothly for some, they lead to stress for others and thus prevent them from falling asleep.
+That's why we'll show you two different methods.

 The 4-7-8 method